-The major highlight today was a trip to the Cu Chi tunnels which took us around 1.5 hours to get there.
-The trip there and back was made a little easier by the bus having included wifi which is something I rarely come across I think the last time was in Iceland.
+The major highlight today was a trip to the Cu Chi tunnels which took us around 1.5 hours to get to.
+The trip there and back was made a little easier by the bus having included wifi which is something I rarely come across when travelling, I think the last time was in Iceland.

 Our local guide did a good job during the trip explaining the history of Vietnam and Ho Chi Ming City in particular.
 We learnt that most of the locals still call the city Saigon and that is why most shops and hotels, including ours, still included Saigon in their business title.

 A big shout out to our chief experience officer BenG who organised extra water bottles for us during the day.
-The heat and humidity was over the top, especially even you went into the bunkers.
+The heat and humidity was over the top, especially if you went into the bunkers.
 How people survived these conditions is very hard to understand.
-In the end the Allies really had no chance in these conditions without wining the hearts and minds of the locals which they failed to do.
+In the end the Allies really had no chance in these conditions without winning the hearts and minds of the locals which they failed to do.

-We didn’t get back to Ho Chi Ming city until around 3 pm so we had a very late lunch and I visit the grand central Post Office to send some overdue postcards.
+We didn’t get back to Ho Chi Ming City until around 3 pm so we had a very late lunch and I visited the grand central Post Office to send some overdue postcards.
 In the evening I visited the Rex Hotel, the site that most foreign journalists based themselves during the Vietnam War.
-Now it is a grand hotel with excellent views of the lite up city.
-I finished with a visit to the Ben Thanh Market which I didn’t enjoy as it seemed every stall owner was approaching me, several grabbing my arm.
+Now it is a grand hotel with excellent views of the city.
+I finished with a visit to the Ben Thanh Market which I didn’t enjoy as it seemed every stall owner was approaching me with several grabbing my arm.
 I didn’t stay long.